-Students may use artificial intelligence tools for creating an outline for all assignments, but the final submitted assignment(s) must be original work produced by the individual student alone; students are ultimately accountable for the work they submit.
-This use must be documented in an appendix for each assignment.
+Students may use artificial intelligence tools, including generative AI, in MDSC 407.
+However, students are advised not to directly copy and paste materials from AI tools.
+Any content generated by AI should be carefully and critically reviewed, revised, and appropriately customized before inclusion.
+Ultimately, students are accountable for the work they submit.
+Students may choose to use generative artificial intelligence tools as they work through the assignments in this course; this use must be documented in an appendix for each lab assignment and course project assignment.
 The documentation should include what tool(s) were used, how they were used, and how the results from the AI were incorporated into the submitted work.
-You could also be asked to provide evidence of your own work.
 Failure to cite the use of AI generated content in an assignment/assessment will be considered a breach of academic integrity and subject to Academic Misconduct procedures.